home-assistant/home-assistant.io/source/_integrations/agent_dvr.markdown

 ha_domain: agent_dvr
 ---

 [Agent DVR](https://www.ispyconnect.com/download.aspx/) is a free* software DVR solution for windows 10, Mac and Linux.
 Agent DVR runs as a service or console application and can access and control a huge range of third party cameras with advanced motion detection, including YOLO integration for object recognition.
-The iSpyConnect website provides secured (SSL) remote access without port forwarding needed under a subscription model.
+The iSpyConnect website provides secured (SSL) remote access without port forwarding needed.

 You can add Agent DVR via integrations using the IP address and port of the server, e.g.,: `http://192.168.1.3:8090/`.

 ## Configuration

 For configuration, go to the `Integrations panel` on your Home Assistant instance.
+Click on the + symbol and pick 'Agent DVR' from the list and enter your Agent DVR server address and port.
+You can then setup your devices using the Home Assistant UI.

 <div class='note'>
   Please ensure you are using Agent DVR v2.6.1.0 +